mappiamo/mapi-geoCMS/doc/index.rst

 .. note:: If the widger name contains word "Box", the widget primary created for the sidebar, not the column of main content. but because the template can be modified with several tricks, these widget can be used under or within the main content text.

+.. note:: New widgets required new CSS classes for correct display.
+Check the HTML source code to get widget's class names.

 Address
 -------